 What’s not included in the expense ratio

-There are additional fees not listed in the expense ratio that you may be charged when investing in a fund.
+There are additional investment fees not listed in the expense ratio that you could face when investing in a fund.
 Some can be avoided.
 Here is a rundown of what to look out for.

-- Exchange fee.
-If you exchange one fund’s shares for another, you may be charged this fee.
+- Exchange fee: If you exchange one fund’s shares for another, you may owe this fee.

-- Account fee.
-If there is an account minimum to meet, you may be charged a fee for falling below the minimum.
+- Account fee: If there is an account minimum to meet, you may face a fee for falling below it.

 As the fund buys and sells investments, capital gains and losses are incurred.
 All fund investors share the tax burden, which is paid for with fund assets.
 Taxes are a hidden fund cost that can take a toll on your investments.

-You should never select an investment simply because it’s cheap, and you may have your own good reasons to favor a fund with an expense ratio that is slightly higher than average.
-Being aware of the expense ratio is like knowing the price of something; it helps you make a decision based on your priorities.
+That being said, you should never select an investment simply because it’s cheap, and you may have your own reasons to favor a fund with an expense ratio that is slightly above average.
 Just keep in mind that the higher the expense ratio, the harder it is to beat or even meet the investment’s benchmark.